Gross Margin Calculator

 Where:

-• Cost of Goods Sold (COGS): Direct costs involved in producing products or services.
+• Cost of Goods Sold (COGS): the direct costs of producing what you sell.

 What's the Difference Between Gross Margin and Gross Profit?